 The next chart shows percentage protein and percentage available energy on the same chart.
 A reduction in the available energy from your food has a much stronger effect than even protein.

-Let’s unpack this a little more.
-The table below shows the calories in each macronutrient if you burned the food in Bomb Calorimeter (i.e. one calorie raises the temperature of one millilitre of water by one-degree Celsius).
+To unpack this a little more, the table below shows the calories in each macronutrient if you burned the food in Bomb Calorimeter (i.e. one calorie raises the temperature of one millilitre of water by one-degree Celsius).
 The dietary induced thermogenesis (DIT) is the amount of energy that is lost in the conversion of each macronutrient contained in food to energy to be used in your body (ATP) or storage as fat.

 |macro||calories/g||DIT assumed||DIT range||energy yield (cal/g)|